Tour of the Operator UI #

 CONFIGURATION #

-System Designer — /designer #
+System Designer — /designer (experimental) #

 The interactive fixture-wiring surface.
-Pick a product, pick a station, click a pin, click a channel — wire saved to disk.
+Pick a part, pick a station, click a pin, click a channel — wire saved to disk.
 The fastest way to author or refine a fixture YAML without touching the file directly.

 Stations — /stations #